Ty1776/can-of-books-backend/README.md

 <!-- See below -->

 ## Credit and Collaborations

 Mike Shen

-Name of feature:
+Name of feature: Back end connections and schema

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2hrs

-Start time:
+Start time: 1300

-Finish time:
+Finish time: 1430

-Actual time needed to complete:
+Actual time needed to complete: 1.5hrs